mariofischer/cwcrop/README.md

 			}
 		});

-	(See appropriate files in /Demo/ for more information)
+(See appropriate files in /Demo/ or http://www.chipwreck.de/blog/software/cwcrop/help/ for more information)

 Options